 For events that have a sequence of events, have students create a timeline or narrative story of the action.
 Looking at discrete stages may help students better comprehend the event.

 Have students pull information together from a news article or from other sources, and create an infographic that relates to the current event.
-The infographic might show demographics or statistics that bolster understanding of various elements of the current event, such as causes, effects, political positions, future options, etc.
+The infographic might show demographics or statistics that bolster understanding of various elements of the current event, such as causes, effects, political positions, future options, etc. For help getting started, check out our infographic template gallery.

 Look to see how much has changed.... or how much as stayed the same.
 One important reason we study history is to learn from the past.
 Have students compare something that is happening in the world today with a related past event.
 Perhaps connect a recent protest to one during the 1960s Civil Rights Movement.